ShanshanMao999/metacognitive-theatre/README.md

 Shan Brain Inc. is built upon a simple idea:

-**Emotions are signals before they are problems.**
+### Emotions are signals before they are problems.

-Rather than suppressing thoughts or emotions, the project explores:

-* Where they come from
-* What triggered them
-* Whether the causal explanation is accurate
-* How different cognitive systems interact
-* How self-understanding can emerge through observation
+The goal is not to suppress emotions.

-The goal is not perfect control.
+The goal is not perfect self-control.

 The goal is understanding.

+Every emotion is treated as information.

+Every thought is treated as a hypothesis.

+Every explanation is treated as a story that can be examined.

+By slowing down and observing these processes, the project explores how self-understanding can emerge through curiosity rather than judgment.

 ---